NextronSystems/thor-manual/core/licensing.rst

 licenses.
 Another use case is :ref:`deployment/thor-remote:Thor Remote`, which requires a license for every remote system you plan to scan.

+Licenses that THOR retrieves at scan start from a :ref:`core/licensing:management center` or the :ref:`core/licensing:customer portal` are stored in the program folder as ``<hostname>.lic``, so that subsequent scans can run without the retrieval parameters.
+If a valid license for the host is already present, no new license is downloaded or issued.
+If the retrieval parameters are used again without a local license file, THOR downloads the existing valid license instead of issuing a new one.

 License Injection via Environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^